Androscoggin County, Maine: Geography

 According to the U.S. Census Bureau, the county has a total area of 497 sqmi, of which 468 sqmi is land and 29 sqmi (5.9%) is water.
-It is the second-smallest county in Maine by total area.
+It is the second-smallest county in Maine by total area, after neighboring Sagadahoc County.

+The Androscoggin River flows through the center of the county, as well as forming a short part of the county line with Sagadahoc County in the south.
+The Androscoggin Riverlands State Park lies along the river, north of Auburn.
+The county is also the site of Poland Spring, the original source of the bottled water brand bearing its name.